Reds vs. Royals Player Props Betting Odds

 Pérez Stats

-- Salvador Perez has 63 hits with 14 doubles, 13 home runs, eight walks and 36 RBI.
+- Salvador Perez has 65 hits with 14 doubles, 14 home runs and eight walks.
+He has driven in 37 runs.

-- Perez has picked up at least one hit in two games in a row.
-In his last five games he is hitting .167 with a double, a home run and two RBI.
+- Perez has picked up a hit in three games in a row.
+During his last five outings he is hitting .250 with a double, two home runs and three RBI.

 Pérez Recent Games